codio/site/source/blog/articles/2014/03/phpbrew.html.md

 ---
-title: "PHPBrew Version Manager"
+title: Version Management with PHPBrew
+author: Freddy May
+date: 2014-03-10
+tags: Changelog
-class_name: docs
+class_name: blog
+image: blog/php-logo.png
 full_width: true
 ---

-This tutorial explains how to install PHPBrew on a Codio Box.
+Codio's PHP5 Box Part installs a recent version of PHP5 by default.
+However, if you require version management for PHP, why not use PHPBrew.
+This post explains how to get it up and running on your Codio Box.

+It assumes you have created a Codio account.

-Start by opening up a Terminal window (Tools->Terminal).
+Start by creating a new empty project from the Codio Dashboard.
+Once you are in the IDE, open up a Terminal window (Tools->Terminal).

 ##Install PHP
 If you have not already done so, install PHP